scolladon/sfdx-git-delta/README.md

 ## Walkthrough

-Let’s take a look at the following scenario:
+Consider the following scenario:

-> **_The CI pipelines deploys the sources to Production anytime there is a new commit in the main branch._**
+> **_The CI pipeline deploys the sources to Production anytime there is a new commit in the main branch._**

 In our example, the latest commit to main is composed of: